nishantkarve/mlops/ML Pipelines scripts/Readme.md

 ```
 run-pipeline --module-name pipelines.customer_churn.pipeline \
 ```
 This is also shown in the image below - line 15.
-This code can be found here .
+This code can be found <a href="codebuild-buildspec.yml">here</a> .

 ![My Image](images/image16.png)